abhayrobotics/NamasteDSA/Readme.md

 -   3: Write a fucntion that returns then. of negative numbers in ar array.
 -   4: Write a fucntion that returns a largest no. in an array.
 -   5: Write a fucntion that returns a smallest no. in an array.
--   6:Find the second largest no. in an array.and corner cases.
+-   6: Find the second largest no. in an array.and corner cases.

 ### 03_stars.js
--   7 -14 : Star pattern -double loop
+-   7 -14 : Star pattern -double loop.

+### 04_digits.js
+-   15: Write a function that count the digits of a number